Port de Larrau: Details of the climb

 The pass is situated south east of Saint-Jean-Pied-de-Port.
 Starting from Auberge de Laugibar (north east), the Port de Larrau is 15.3 km long.
 Over this distance, the climb is 1205 m (an average of 7.9%) with long sections at over 10% and the maximum gradient of 13% near the summit.
 Between the village of Larrau and the summit the climb passes over the Col d’Erroymendi at 1362 m.

 Starting from Ochagavía (Navarre, Spain), the Puerto de Larrau is 19.3 km long with a 100 m. tunnel near the summit.
 Over this distance, the climb is 815 m (an average of 4.2%) with a maximum of 8%.

 Tour de France

 The climb first appeared in the Tour de France in 1996, when it became the final Tour de France climb to be ridden by five-times race winner Miguel Indurain, who lost out heavily here.

 The climb from the south featured in the 2007 Tour de France on the 218.5 km stage 16 from Orthez to Gourette Col d'Aubisque.
-This was probably the hardest climb in the 2007 Tour, sustaining almost the same gradient as the Col de Menté, but twice as long.